s2-streamstore/bytewax-s2/README.md

   </p>
 </div>

-`bytewax-s2` is the Python package that provides [Bytewax](https://bytewax.io/) connector for [S2](https://s2.dev/), which can be used in your bytewax pipelines if you want to read from or append to S2 streams.
+`bytewax-s2` is the Python package that provides [Bytewax](https://bytewax.io/) connector for [S2](https://s2.dev/), which can be used in your Bytewax pipelines if you want to read from or append to S2 streams.

 ## API overview